 You see, we spent every waking moment together, that is when we weren't working, of course.
 My schedule was greatly influenced by his.
 My likes and hobbies were as well and, when people would ask me what my plans for the weekend were, I would tell them with every ounce of certainty that I would be spending it with my partner in crime.
 It didn't matter if we were making pancakes, having a movie marathon, or just sleeping in.
 I looked forward to every moment we shared together.

-When it came time to call it quits on our relationship (we parted ways because his company transferred him halfway across the globe and we both had little to no idea as to when we would be in the same country again), the sudden realization that the life that I had called my own was coming to an end, hit me harder than any bus could ever have.
-For all those judging, we did try to make it work but, when there is no end goal, it's only a matter of time until the flame dies and you're having arguments (often one-sided) with your smartphone.
-The feeling is by all means sh*t.
+When it came time to call it quits on our relationship (we parted ways because his company transferred him halfway across the globe and we both had little to no idea as to when we would be in the same country again), the sudden realization that the life that I had called my own was coming to an end, hit me harder than any bus ever could.
+For all those judging, we did try to make it work but when there's no end goal, it's only a matter of time until the flame dies, and you're having arguments (often one-sided) with your smartphone.

-It took about a week for the feeling of emptiness to make its unwanted appearance, it was followed by rage (three weeks of it), fear, anxiety, and then finally, acceptance.
-I had to accept that I had to live my life as my own, separate individual, which sucked (massive understatement) but was greatly needed.
+It took about two weeks for the feeling of emptiness to make its unwanted appearance, which was followed by rage (three weeks of it), fear, anxiety, and then finally, acceptance.
+I had to accept that I had to live my life as my own, separate individual, which sucked but, was greatly needed.

-After going on a couple of dates with guys that my friends "recommended" and after trying to take matters into my own hands (has anyone ever been ghosted after just one date?
+After going on a couple of dates with guys that my friends "recommended" and, after trying to take matters into my own hands (has anyone ever been ghosted after just one date?
 Just me?
-Okay then), I decided that perhaps the only love I needed was my own.
-Not forever (although it sure does feel like I'm going to die alone, because, well, honey, have you met most the guys out there?), just until I figure out exactly who I am and what I want.
+OK then), I decided that perhaps the only love I needed was my own.
+Not forever, just until I figure out exactly who I am and what I want.

 It's pretty easy to fall for words.
-There are countless men out there, just waiting to tell you how beautiful you are, how talented you are, how you make them smile and, I'm sure for the most part, or, at least within that moment, they mean it.
+There are countless men out there, waiting to tell you how beautiful you are, how talented you are, how you make them smile and, I'm sure for the most part, or, at least within that moment, they mean it.
 But, to be honest, it shouldn't really matter what someone thinks of you, what matters is what you think of yourself.
-And, as tempting (flattering) as it is, you really don't want to be with a guy whose pick up line is "you're the prettiest girl in the room" – like thanks dude, this space is smaller than my apartment and, you almost tripped three times getting to me but thank you, I'm so happy that you feel like I'm pretty enough to talk to.
+And, as tempting as it is, you really don't want to be with a guy whose pick up line is "you're the prettiest girl in the room" – thanks dude, this space is smaller than my apartment but thank you.

-Anyway, because I believe that I'm not the only one trying to figure out just what I want from a partner and, I'm fairly sure that I'm not the only one looking to re-identify my sense of purpose and as well as trying to figure out just what makes me happy, I've devised a little list for us to try together… here's hoping it helps.
+Anyway, because I believe that I'm not the only one trying to figure out what I want from a partner and, I'm fairly sure that I'm not the only one looking to re-identify my sense of purpose, as well as figure out what makes me happy, I've devised a little list for us to try together… here's to hoping it helps.